Parliament is "temple of country's democracy" to debate and decide issues of people’s well-being: Prez Kovind, days after ruckus and disruptions | Politics

 “We have adopted the system of parliamentary democracy.
 Therefore, our Parliament is the temple of our democracy which provides us highest forum where we discuss, debate and decide issues for the well-being of our people,” the President said.

-The Government and the opposition parties had traded charges over the abrupt end of the Monsoon session which was marred by continuous disruptions since it commenced on July 19.
+The Government and the opposition parties had traded charges over the early close to the session which was marred by continuous disruptions since it commenced on July 19.

 The opposition parties accused the government of crushing their voice in Parliament, ''murdering'' democracy and bringing ''outsiders'' as marshals to beat up MPs, a charge denied by the government.
 The government on its part had alleged that it was pre-planned by the opposition to not allow Parliament to function.

-Kovind also said it is a matter of great pride for all Indians that our Parliament will soon be housed in a new building.
+Kovind also said it is a matter of great pride for all Indians that the country's Parliament will soon be housed in a new building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)